Fareen24/customer_feedback_analysis/README.md

 To use these datasets, download them and place them in the appropriate folder in your local project directory.

+## Other files
+**data_preprocessing.ipynb**: Notebook on data preparation and preprocessing **train_validation_splitting.ipynb**: Notebook on splitting the data into train, test and validation sets for fine-tuning the BART Model
+**finetuning_with_BART**: Notebook on finetuning BART Model and saving the model and tokenizer.
+**uploading_model_huggingfacehub.py**: python script of uploading finetuned model to cloud on hugging face space.

+**application file**: The applcation file is hosted on the hugging face platform where the app is hosted.

 ## Phase 1: Data Preparation and Preprocessing